SAN FRANCISCO CITY HALL WEDDING GUIDE

 Step 2: Schedule your Marriage license appointment and Ceremony Appointment.
 Two SEPARATE appointments.
 Do not confuse with a marriage certificate.

 You must have a valid California marriage license at the time of your Marriage Ceremony.
 You can make a reservation online on the Office of the County Clerk portal.
 Link.

-You can rent a private are at a number of authorized locations inside the San Francisco City Hall.
+You can rent a private area at a number of authorized locations inside the San Francisco City Hall.
 This option is recommended if you have a larger group of guests.
 For additional information, please visit SF City Hall events page.
 When renting a space, you will have a much personal experience.
 You will not wait in line for the ceremony registration, you will be able to bring your own ceremony officiant (instead of City Hall provided deputy marriage commissioner), who will be able to customize your ceremony.
 You will be able to share your personal vows and so much more.
-Your guests List will not longer be limited to 6 guests.
+Your guests' list will no longer be limited to 6 guests.